-The Company/Group expects in next 2-3 years there will be significant development in the Kakinada SEZ which includes the development of Bulk Drug Park, Commercial Sea port, establishment of various port based industries, manufacturing industries, development of new International Airport in Bhogapuram.
-Based on assessment of the achievement of the aforementioned milestones by an independent property consultancy agency, management of the company is confident of achieving the aforementioned milestones and is of the view that the carrying value of amount receivable towards sale of Investment in CCD's in KSEZ being fair valued contingent consideration as at March 31, 2022 is appropriate.
+The Company expects in next 2-3 years there will be significant development in the Kakinada SEZ which includes the development of Bulk Drug Park, Commercial Sea port, establishment of various port based industries, manufacturing industries, development of new International Airport in Bhogapuram.
+Based on assessment of the achievement of the aforementioned milestones by an independent property consultancy agency, management of the company is confident of achieving the aforementioned milestones and is of the view that the carrying value of Investment in CCD's and Loans to KSEZ as at March 31, 2021 is appropriate.
 The above sale transaction is subject to receipt of Regulatory and other Statutory Approvals.